Maharastra Farmers Destroying Tomato Crops as Prices Fall From Rs 200 a Month Ago to Just Rs 2-3 per kg

 The situation is equally dire in Kolhapur, where tomatoes are now being sold at Rs 2-3 per kilogram in retail markets, compared to around Rs 220 per kilogram just a month ago.

-Farmers in Junnar and Ambegaon tehsils in Pune district have been abandoning tomato plantations as prices dipped in the wholesale markets over the past few weeks.
+Farmers in Junnar and Ambegaon tehsils in the Pune district have been abandoning tomato plantations as prices dipped in the wholesale markets over the past few weeks.

 The largest wholesale tomato market in Maharashtra, Pimpalgaon APMC, is currently auctioning approximately 2 lakh crates of tomatoes daily.